maddisonjayden/RNTechTest/readme.md

 - We logout by removing the FE state.

 **Question:**
-Do you agree with this auth-on-redux approach?
+Do you agree with the auth-on-redux approach?
-If not, how would you improve it?
+If not, or if you see any areas for improvement, please make the necessary changes.

 ### Task 2: Async Account Creation